-Here too, computing technology is proving to be a game changer---for the worse: China under its current, particularly authoritarian president Xi Jinping---or more concisely Xina---is reaping the benefits of readily available hardware sensors and machine learning algorithms.
-By rolling out ever more intrusive yet centralized control, Xina is erasing the distinction between prison and not-prison at scale~\cite{Grauer2021,MozurXiaoea2022,SmithIV2016}.
+Here too, computing technology is proving to be a game changer---for the worse: China under its current, particularly authoritarian president Xi Jinping, is reaping the benefits of readily available hardware sensors and machine learning algorithms.
+By rolling out ever more intrusive yet centralized control, China is erasing the distinction between prison and not-prison at scale~\cite{Grauer2021,MozurXiaoea2022,SmithIV2016}.
 Ironically, some of that is driven by American innovations on predictive policing~\cite{PerryMcInnisea2013,SmithIV2016,Sprick2019}.
-But the excessive intrusiveness of the Han n\'ee Borg declaring ``Resistance is futile.
-You will be assimilated!'' also makes Xina's \emph{surveillance state} an unsuitable model for algorithmic control in western democracies---for now.
+But the excessive intrusiveness also makes China's \emph{surveillance state} an unsuitable model for algorithmic control in Western democracies---for now.